 The school does not grant leave of absence to allow children to accompany their parents on holiday in term time and all such holidays will normally be treated as unauthorised absence.
 Parents are asked to fill in a Leave of Absence Form, available in school, and return it to the Head Teacher at least 2 school weeks in advance of any absence.
 The Head Teacher may ask to speak to you in person.

 Doctor / Dental Appointments

-Children cannot be allowed to leave school during school hours unless the child is collected from school by a parent and the school office has been notified.
-We regret that, for reasons of safety, requests made by telephone or by the children themselves will not be sufficient.
+If your child has an appointment, please notify the school office in person.
+For safety reasons, requests made by telephone or by the children themselves will not be sufficient.